Joe1350/phase-1-project/README.md

 ## Roadmap

+I would like to:

+Add media queries to allow mobile viewing.
-I would like to maybe one day make the likes persist.
+Make the likes persist.
-I would also like to add a link to third-party episode details, espescially for episodes that aren't in the api.
+Add a link to third-party episode details, espescially for episodes that aren't in the api.
-I would also like to add links for buying and/or watching the episodes
+Add links for buying and/or watching the episodes

 ## Contributing